AI Search

 }

-Fonts customization
+Fonts customisation

 1. Create a font folder inside the res directory of your project if it hasn't been created already.